muchafilip/youtube_download_metadata/readme.md

-##Script generates xlsx file with youtube title+description for localization, providing youtube links in csv file "links.csv"##
+##Script generates xlsx file with youtube title+description of each video, providing youtube links in csv file "links.csv", one link per line##
-## YT link has to be in the following format (28 characters long) "https://youtu.be/tQK_GlDP_Fg"
+## YT link has to be in the following format (28 characters long) https://youtu.be/tQK_GlDP_Fg

 1. Within this folder, type in cmd: "pip install -r requirements.txt"
 2. put all the youtube links to "links.csv" (one per line)